ZachGundy/github-slideshow/_posts/0000-01-02-ZachGundy.md

 Layout: Slide
 Title: "Welcome to our second slide"
 ---
-Hello, Trying to create a file in a branch here.
+Sometimes life gives you orages, it's your choice to make orange juice or sit there with a sour taste in your mouth.. or was it lemons that life gave you?